BLOCKvIO/android-sdk/README.md

 Please see the [BLOCKv Android Example](https://github.com/BLOCKvIO/android-sample) for an example on using the BLOCKv SDK.

 ### Dependencies
-1. [nv-websocket-client](https://github.com/TakahikoKawasaki/nv-websocket-client) implementation used for the web socket.
+1. [nv-websocket-client](https://github.com/TakahikoKawasaki/nv-websocket-client) is used for the web socket.

 ### Recommendations